top of page

 3. Managing Iterations and Deadlines

-Solution: Define realistic sprint goals and timelines, while regularly reviewing progress to adjust plans according to deadlines.
-Your plans can be flexible, where it needs to be.
+• Solution: Define realistic sprint goals and timelines, while regularly reviewing progress to adjust plans according to deadlines.
+Your plans can be flexible, where they need to be.

 4. Resistance to Change

-Challenge: Team members accustomed to traditional approaches may resist adopting Agile practices.
+• Challenge: Team members accustomed to traditional approaches may resist adopting Agile in animation.
 It’s a common issue, yet a leading variable in the failure of implementing change.
 If teams aren’t in sync, Agile project management will struggle to work.

 5. Maintaining Quality Control

-Challenge: Iterative development can sometimes lead to inconsistent quality, if not managed properly.
-Underprepared teams who don’t have a good grasp on Agile’s concept, or who are careless due to the frequency of sprints can exacerbate this issue.
+• Challenge: Iterative development can sometimes lead to inconsistent quality, if not managed properly.
+Underprepared teams who don’t have a good grasp on Agile’s concept, or who are careless due to the frequency of sprints can worsen this issue.

 So, is Agile Possible for Animation Studios?

-Agile implementation has never been easy, as it was designed for a completely different, specialised industry—software development.
-Multiple others have been trying to introduce Agile into their workplace—especially startups—after noticing a rise in companies who have succeeded by using it, such as Spotify, LEGO, Barclays and Fitbit.
+Agile in animation has never been easy, as it was designed for a completely different, specialised industry—software development.
+Multiple others have been trying to introduce Agile into their workplace—especially startups—after noticing a rise in companies who have succeeded by using it, such as Spotify, LEGO, Barclays, and Fitbit.

 Conclusively, it completely depends on how well Agile methodology fits into your company's values, culture and characters to be able to pull through with this method.